01-edu/public/subjects/shop/README.md

         - password_confirmation
         - current_password

 - You will also need to complete the `products_helper.rb` located in app/helpers.
-This helper will be responsible for showing who is selling the products and who is able to edit and delete the adds(in this case the creator of the add).
+This helper will be responsible for showing who is selling the products and who is able to edit and delete the ads (in this case the creator of the ad).
 So you will have to find a way to show the name of the seller in each product.

-- You have to find a way so that, only the user who creates an add, can edit or also permanently delete it.
+- You have to find a way so that, only the user who creates an ad, can edit or also permanently delete it.

 - All e-Commerce apps need some sort of Cart.
 So you will have to create a shopping cart for your application.